MandyLCloud/gdtest/generated/handover_plan.md

 Daily VM image backup is carried out and store in the backup servers.
 A further copy of production VM images is copied to DR?s backuper server.

+**Backup Strategy Details:**

-Production, UAT and DEV environments on WKGO and DR on AIA will be backed up by the backup servers (prd-scs-backup-01 and dr-scs-backup-01).
+Production, UAT and DEV environments on WKGO and DR on AIA will be backuped by the backup servers (prd-scs-backup-01 and dr-scs-backup-01).

+Daily VM image backup is carried out and stored in the backup storage, Weekly to tape and Daily Copy to AIA.

+Production and DR site included 8 backups, PROD VM Backup Job 3 Daily, PROD VM Backup to Tape Job 3 Weekly, PROD UAT VM Backup Job 1 Daily, PROD UAT VM Backup to Tape Job 1 Weekly, PROD DEV VM Backup Job 2 Daily, PROD DEV VM Backup to Tape Job 2 Weekly, DR VM Backup Job 4 Daily and PROD All jobs to DR Backup Copy Job 1 to AIA.

+All instances including system files, database backup and data file will be backuped by backup jobs as VM Image managed by Veeam.

+Database servers (in both PROD and DR) will perform a local database backup and store in local harddisk.
+It will be backed up by the backup server and copied to AIA.

-Production environments on GCIS P1 will be backed up by backup services that are provided by GCIS with offsite copy and replicated to DR GCIS P2.
+Production environments on GCIS P1 will be backuped by backup services that are provided by GCIS with offsite copy and replicated to DR GCIS P2.

+Production database server on GCIS P1 will perform a local database backup and store in local harddisk.
+It will be backed up by the Veeam backup server (scspbk2) for additional copy.

 UAT and DEV environments on GCIS will be backup by backup services that are provided by GCIS.

 ## 6.2 Database Backup